Training

 Why MatLab, SimuLink and Comsol (MSC)?

 MatLab, SimuLink, Comsol (MSC) is the most complete and efficient modeling and simulation environment there is.
 MSC is integrated modeling software and is therefore superior to co-simulation.
-Futhermore MSC can compile all models into (royalty-free) standalone apps.
+Furthermore MSC can compile all models into (royalty-free) standalone apps.
 This is not only very handy but also shows that MSC is in full control of its own code.

 This page presents a generic guide on how to create a (physics-based) computational tool from scratch using MatLab, SimuLink and Comsol (MSC).
 The best way to learn is by the doing the hands-on modules.
 For the examples, heat transfer is selected as physics because temperature is probably the most common parameter in engineering.
 After finishing all modules, you are really computoolable!